Anne Carson: Personal life

 Carson is known to be reticent about her private life, and discourages autobiographical readings of her writings.
 Information about her in publications is often limited to the phrase: "Anne Carson was born in Canada and teaches ancient Greek for a living."
 While not a confessional poet, her work is considered personal.
 Carson has said that in her work, she uses her life democratically as just one set of facts among others in the world.

 Carson's first marriage, during which she used the surname Giacomelli, lasted eight years and ended in 1980.
 This union, and its aftermath, has been claimed as a source for "Kinds of Water" (collected in Plainwater), and for The Beauty of the Husband.
 Carson has confirmed that her first husband took her notebooks when they divorced (as happens to the protagonist in The Beauty of the Husband), though later returned them.

 Carson's father Robert had Alzheimer's disease.
 "The Glass Essay" (collected in Glass, Irony, and God), "Very Narrow" (collected in Plainwater), and "Father's Old Blue Cardigan" (collected in Men in the Off Hours) all deal with his mental and physical decline.

 Carson's mother Margaret (1913–1997) died during the writing of Men in the Off Hours.
 Carson closed the collection with the prose piece "Appendix to Ordinary Time", using crossed-out phrases from the diaries and manuscripts of Virginia Woolf to craft an epitaph for her.
 Red Doc> has been read as a second elegy for the death of her mother.
 Carson has described her mother as the love of her life.

 Carson's brother Michael was arrested for drug dealing in 1978.
 Jumping bail, he fled Canada and she never saw him again.
 Carson dealt with the disappearance of her brother from her life in "Water Margins: An Essay on Swimming by My Brother" (collected in Plainwater), which is written as a kind of memoir.
 In 2000, he called her and they arranged to meet in Copenhagen where he lived, but he died before they could reconnect.
 Nox, an epitaph Carson created for her brother in 2000 and published in 2010, has been described as her most explicitly personal work.

 Carson is married to the artist Robert Currie, whom she met in Ann Arbor while teaching at the University of Michigan.
 She has described Currie as "my collaborator-husband person".
 Projects they have worked on together include book designs and performances for Nox and Antigonick.
 Carson also refers to Currie as "the Randomizer" during their creative process.

-On April 19 2022, Anne Patricia Carson and Robert Duncan Currie were granted Icelandic citizenship.
+On April 19, 2022, Carson and Currie were granted Icelandic citizenship.

+In an article in the London Review of Books in August 2024, Carson revealed that she had been diagnosed with Parkinson's disease.